 - 1. Bond proceeds will fund transmission projects. - 2.
-Current earnings (cash provided from operations) shall be adequate to fund operating and maintenance expenses, debt service-related costs (excluding capitalized interest), and year to year capital needs, generally less than \$100,000. - 3.
+Current earnings (cash provided from operations) shall be adequate to fund operating and maintenance expenses, debt service-related costs (excluding capitalized interest) and year to year capital needs, generally less than \$100,000. - 3.
 The Reserve for Future Capital Outlay funds should be used for all other purposes as approved by the Board of Directors.
 Maintain a minimum level of \$5.0 million in Reserve for Future Capital Outlay, indexed each year by the increase in kWh sales beginning in fiscal year 1997.
 If used, reimbursed to a fully funded level within five years.
-The Board of Directors froze fund growth for fiscal year 2009, but growth resumed in fiscal year 2010 (current minimum level is approximately \$10.2 million).
+The Board of Directors froze fund growth for fiscal year 2009, but growth resumed in fiscal year 2010 (current minimum level is approximately \$10.5 million).

 - 4. Maintain a minimum level of one and one-half months of fixed operating and maintenance expenses (excluding depreciation, fuel costs, and debt service-related costs) in unrestricted operating cash and cash equivalents and longer-term invested working capital funds. - 5.
 Maintain a minimum level of 1.25 debt service coverage on outstanding bonds and 1.10 on commercial paper. - 6.
-Maintain a self-insurance fund of approximately \$15.0 million to fund reconstruction expenditures for our transmission and distribution system in the event of weather-related or other disasters that would affect the Authority's system. - 7.
+Maintain a self-insurance fund of approximately \$15.0 million to fund reconstruction expenditures for our transmission and distribution system in the event of weather-related or other disasters that would affect the Authority's system as well as other uninsured losses.
+If used, reimbursed to a fully funded level within five years. - 7.
 Maintain a minimum of \$5.0 million in the Authority held Rate Stabilization fund capped at a value equal to 25 percent of the largest of any annual Authority operating budget.
-The Florida Municipal Power Agency (FMPA) held Rate Stabilization fund will be capped at a value equal to the larger of any two FMPA monthly bills to the Authority.
+The FMPA held Rate Stabilization fund will be capped at a value equal to the larger of any two FMPA monthly bills to the Authority.